Moodkiller/rclone-updater-1.0/README.md

 ## Instructions:
 ### If you are running the latest Windows 10, then:
-1. Open CMD as an Administrator
+1. Open CMD as an Administrator.
 2. Paste the following: `curl -O https://raw.githubusercontent.com/Moodkiller/rclone-updater-1.0/master/rclone-updater.ps1 | powershell.exe .\rclone-updater.ps1`
 3. Press enter and excuse the mess.